I will be providing regular updates to you on the Government's response to coronavirus (COVID-19).

 - you have received a letter from the NHS advising you are high risk and should stay at home

 - you're medically vulnerable according to the government criteria and should stay at home.

 Letters have been sent out to the most vulnerable and this information is being given to supermarkets and other organisations to ensure those being shielded have access to support via deliveries or food parcels.
 If you believe you are vulnerable and have not been contacted, please visit here.

 Travel and returning from abroad

-A two-week quarantine is in place for those returning from abroad.
+A two-week quarantine is in place for those returning from specific countries.

 The Chancellor has announced an extensive business support package which includes grants, loans, tax cuts, business rates suspension and payment of wages.
-The Job Retention Scheme (furloughing) has been extended until October.
+The Job Retention Scheme (furloughing) has been extended until October 2020.
 Stockport Metropolitan Borough Council are regularly updating their information here.
-Bounceback Business Loans are now available and Universal Credit has been strengthened.
+Bounceback Business Loans are available and Universal Credit has been strengthened.
 Visit here to see what you or your business may be entitled to.
 An SK business recovery website can be found here.
-Phased changes to the income schemes will begin in August.

-GPs are limiting face to face appointments.
-Telephone appointments and online consultations will be available.
+Telephone appointments and online consultations are available.
 If you have an urgent health concern, or something that cannot wait, please reach out.
 Visit A&E for emergencies, or phone 111 or contact your GP for other concerns.

 During this time, looking after our mental health is important.
 Many of us are experiencing low feelings, anxiety and loneliness that is being exacerbated by the ongoing situation.
 However, there is lots of support out there: